ob-purindag-sportsbet/openbet-automation-test-instance/README.md

 ## What it does

+**For AWS provisioning**, the playbook does the following which is defined by the configuration `target` in the playbook.
-Running the playbook: `$ ./provisioner launch automation-instance.yml` does the following:
+Running the playbook: `$ ./provisioner launch playbooks/automation-instance.yml` does the following:

 1. Creates an instance (if doesnt exist based on tags used) as per the `automation-instance.yml`.
 2. Installs Docker-Engine, Docker-Compose and other software dependancies on the node.
+3. Runs tasks such as docker and compose (via openbet stack CLI)

+**For local provisioning**, the playbook does the following:
+1. Ansible playbook runs on the localhost and provisions the localhost as a docker host.
+2. Makes sure the docker-engine and docker-compose are installed.
 3. Runs tasks such as docker and compose (via openbet stack CLI)

 ### Additional Documentation